 Do I have to attend every grief group therapy session?

 One of the benefits of group therapy is building a sense of trust and support among group members.
 This requires a commitment by each individual member to the group.
-So it is important that you attend almost all, if not all of the ten sessions.
+So it is important that you attend almost all, if not all of the twelve sessions.

 Also, since this grief group is a therapeutic one, it has been designed in a way that the previous group session will serve as a foundation for the next group session.
 So, it is also important for you to be consistent in your attendance to obtain optimal benefit from the group.